msekast/bigbro/discovery/README.md

 Target platform
 ---------------
-The world wide leading wearable operating system is Android, therefor the primary platform for this project will be Android as well.
-Ideally the application developed should be as easy as possible portable to other wearable operating systems, such as iOS.
+The wearable is market is emerging, but there are the mobile iOS and the Android platforms which seem at the moment to be promising platforms for wearables as well.
+Ideally the application developed should be as easy as possible portable to both of these platforms.
+One of the two platforms will be chosen as the target platform for this project as we go.

 Scope
 -----